AngelHenriettaAboah/AngelHenriettaAboah/README.md

-- 👋 Hi, I’m @AngelHenriettaAboah, a Computer Engineer | Frontend Developer
+- 👋 Hi, I’m @AngelHenriettaAboah, a Computer Engineer | Web Developer
 - 👀 I’m interested in ...Web development,Frontend and Backend Development, Data Visualization & Cyber security
 - 🌱 I’m currently learning ...
 Front-end Development and a student @HackYourFuture Denmark
 - 💞️ I’m looking forward to open collaborations on ...web development projects or other genres.
 Also,I'm open to new ideas too.